- Dr. Hubert Dreyfus predicted many issues that AI would face when it tried to emulate human brains.

 This was written in 1972, but it may as well have been written in 2020.

-And it takes into account the enormous increases in processing power and techniques since 1972, which Dreyfus would have no way of knowing would occur, and this brings up questions around how universal this observation is independent of processing power.
+And it takes into account the enormous increases in processing power and techniques since 1972, which Dreyfus would have no way of knowing would occur.
+This brings up questions around how universal this observation is independent of processing power.

 Good Old Fashioned Artificial Intelligence and the History of AI (to 1972)